 This is hardly a recipe for high quality education!
 We must ensure that our classrooms are well-funded and that there are opportunities for professional development for our educators.

 WCPSS Chief Business Officer David Neter presented a first look at the Superintendent’s Proposed 2013 – 2014 Budget at the March 5, 2013 Board meeting.
+The School Board approved that budget, with adjustments, at its May 7, 2013 meeting.

 The Wake County Public School System is the second largest employer in the county.
 For fiscal year 2012-13, the total proposed budget is $1.38 billion.
 Of that figure, $1.248 billion represents the operating budget.
 The remaining $71 million represents the operating budget for the school building program that is funded through taxpayer bonds.